jorgeteixe/binance-alerts-telegram-bot/README.md

-unwatch - remove a pair from your watchlist watching - show your watchlist wtrade - add a trade to your watchtrades-list unwtrade - remove a pair from your watchtrades-list wtrades - show your watchtrades-list
+unwatch - remove a pair from your watchlist watching - show your watchlist wtrade - add a trade to your watchtrades-list atrade - set alerting for a specific watchtrade unwtrade - remove a pair from your watchtrades-list wtrades - show your watchtrades-list
 ```